 Pet hair can become trapped in ductwork that contains leaks.
 Cleaning your ductwork is a smart practice to prevent HVAC problems and will also clean out any hair or dander that has entered the ductwork of your home.
 Also, ensure that you close any leaks or tears that you notice in the ducts.

-Ensure Outside Condenser Panels are Closed
+Ensure Outside Condenser is Closed

 The condenser is the HVAC unit that sits outside of your home.
 Needless to say, it’s one of the most vital parts of your heating and air system and contains numerous wires and delicate electronics that could be destroyed by a pet or wild animal.
-Contact your HVAC company if you notice any loose panels or openings that expose your condenser unit to your pets.
+Contact your HVAC company if you notice any openings that expose your condenser unit to your pets.

 Examine Doggie Door